shubydo/tfautomv/README.md

 <KIND>:<RESOURCE TYPE>:parent_list.0
 ```

-If using the `-show-analysis` flag, you can see the full path to an attribute in
+If using the `-explain` flag, you can see the full path to an attribute in the
-the analysis output.
+explanation.

 ### Passing additional arguments to Terraform